Indian Institute of Advanced Study

-The Indian Institute of Advanced Study (IIAS) is a research institute located in Shimla, India.
+The Indian Institute of Advanced Study (IIAS) is a research institute located atop of Observatory Hill, Boileauganj, Shimla.
 It was set up by the Ministry of Education, Government of India in 1964 and started functioning from 20 October 1965.
 It is currently housed in the former Rashtrapati Niwas building.

 History and establishment

 The building that houses the institute was originally built as a home for Lord Dufferin, Viceroy of India from 1884 to 1888, and was called the Viceregal Lodge.
 It housed all the subsequent viceroys and governors-general of India.
 It occupies Observatory Hill, one of the seven hills that Shimla is built upon.

-The building is designed in Indo-Gothic style.
+The building is designed in Jacobethan style.

 The building was designed by Henry Irwin, an architect in the Public Works Department.
 The Viceregal Lodge had electricity as early as 1888, much before the rest of the town of Shimla.
 The building also was equipped with a sophisticated firefighting mechanism through wax-tipped water ducts.

 Many historic decisions were taken in the building during the Indian independence movement.
 The Simla Conference, to discuss self-rule for India, was held here in 1945.
 The decision to carve out Pakistan and East Pakistan from India was also taken here in 1947.

 After India gained independence, the building was renamed as Rashtrapati Niwas and was used as a summer retreat for the president of India.
 However, due to its neglect, Dr. S Radhakrishnan decided to turn it into a centre of higher learning.
 The summer retreat of the president was shifted from here to a building known as "The Retreat" situated in Chharabra, on the outskirts of Shimla.

 The Indian Institute of Advanced Study was first created as a society on 6 October 1964.
 The institute was formally inaugurated by Prof. S. Radhakrishnan on 20 October 1965.
 Professor of history Niharranjan Ray was appointed as the first director of the institute.
 Chandrakala Padia was the first women chairperson of IIAS.